rizac/eGSIM/README.md

 ### Install

-*Note: if you the installation is done for upgrading all dependencies and push new requirements*.txt files, please go to [dependency upgrade](#dependencies-upgrade)*
+*Note: if you the installation is done for upgrading all dependencies and `pip freeze` into new requirements files, please go to [dependency upgrade](#dependencies-upgrade)*